 One of the simplest pleasures in life is coming home from a stressful day of work and lighting an aromatherapy candle with a special scent intended to make you feel calm and relaxed.
-Unfortunately, that seemingly harmless candle could be filling the air in your home with carcinogenic soot and lead emissions.
+Unfortunately, that seemingly harmless candle could be filling the air in your home with harmful pollution and supporting the fossil fuels industry.

-That news might make you tempted to clutch your candles to your chest and declare that someone will take them away from you when they pry them out of your stressed-out, soot-stained hands.
-Fortunately, the solution to the candle pollution problem doesn’t have to be that extreme.
 Alternatives to toxic aromatherapy candles abound.
-For example, would beeswax candles or soy candles be safe, nontoxic candles to use?
+For example, beeswax candles and soy candles are safer, greener options.
 With very little effort, you can fill your home with soothing scents without filling it with toxic gases.

 Check out our latest climate action

-- If you have a candle that has not been burned yet, rub the tip of the wick of on a piece of paper.
+If you do have a candle from before 2003 in your home, you can still test for a lead wick by rubbing the tip of the wick of an un-burnt candle on a piece of paper.
 If it leaves a gray mark, like a pencil, the wick contains a lead core.
-If you’ve already purchased the candle, take it back to the store and tell the manager why you’re demanding a refund.
+If you have already burned a candle you suspect might have a lead wick, toss it out.

 If you can’t find the right nontoxic aromatherapy candle to get rid of tension headaches or rejuvenate your tired body, you may want to try using pure essential oils.
 Pure, organic oils can give you the same aromatherapy benefits as scented candles, and you can choose and blend your own scents.